-5.8 Flash adaptation
+Flash adaptation 5.8

-To achieve that the controller reacts immediately to room temperature deviations during rated or reduced operation, adjust the function block setting CO1, $2 \rightarrow F09 - 1$ .
-The heating is then always switched off as soon as the room temperature exceeds the Day set point or Night set point by $2^{\circ}$ C.
+To ensure that the controller reacts immediately to room temperature deviations during rated or reduced operation, the function block setting CO1, 2 -> F09 - 1 needs to be made.
+The heating is then always switched off as soon as the room temperature exceeds the Day set point or Night set point by 2 °C.

 Heating first starts again when the room has cooled off and the room temperature is 1 °C above the Set point.
-The flow temperature set point is corrected if the Cycle time and Gain Kp are set to a value other than 0.
+The flow temperature set point is corrected if the Cycle time and Gain $K_p$ are set to a value other than 0.
 The Cycle time determines the intervals at which the flow temperature set point is corrected by 1 °C. A Gain Kp set to a value other than 0 causes a direct increase/decrease in flow temperature set point when a sudden deviation in room temperature arises.
-A Gain Kp setting of 10.0 is recommended.
+A Gain K0 setting of 10.0 is recommended.

-Cooling loads, such as drafts or open windows, affect the control process!
-Rooms may be temporarily overheated when the cooling load has been eliminated!
+Note: Cooling loads, such as drafts or open windows, affect the control process!
+Rooms may be temporarily overheated after the cooling load has been eliminated!

-Functions WE Configuration Room sensors RF1/2 0 CO1, 2 -> F01 - 1 Flash adaptation 0 20 min 0 CO1, 2 -> F09 - 1 Cycle time / 1 to 100 min K p (gain) / 0 to 25 Parameters WE Rotary switch / Range of values Day set point 20 °C Top, middle / 0 to 40 °C Night set point 15 °C Top, middle / 0 to 40 °C
+Functions WE Configuration Room sensors RF1/2 0 CO1, 2 -> F01 - 1 Flash adaptation 0 20 min 0 CO1, 2 -> F09 - 1 Cycle time / 0 to 100 min K p (gain) / 0 to 25 Parameters WE Rotary switch / Range of values Day set point 20 °C Top, middle / 0 to 40 °C Night set point 15 °C Top, middle / 0 to 40 °C